LKoech/ReactNative_Job_Search/README.md

 #  React Native Job Search App
-This is a simple job search app built purely with React Native.
+This is a simple job search app built purely with React Native incorporating APIs for functionality.

-The user simply searches for any type of job using a key word and it returns a list of job application links with a description.
+The user simply searches for any type of job using a key word and it returns a list of job application links with a description.This is a multiplatform application it can work in Android, IoS and on any Web browser.

 ## Architechture
 This is a simple web app so its high level architechure looks as the image below;